Common Medicare Questions

 Medicare Advantage Plans, sometimes called "Part C" or "MA Plans/MAPD Plans”, are an “all in one” alternative to Original Medicare.
 They are offered by private companies approved by Medicare.
 If you join a Medicare Advantage Plan, you still have Medicare.
 These "bundled" plans include Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance), and usually Medicare prescription drug (Part D).

-Covered services in Medicare Advantage Plans
+Covered Services in Medicare Advantage Plans

 Medicare Advantage Plans cover all Medicare services.
 Some Medicare Advantage Plans also offer extra coverage, like vision, hearing and dental coverage.